Jackaroo: Early 20th century

 Bill Harney states that there was no division of rank in the outlying camps, "all ate around the same fire and slept in the open.
 But at the head-station a change came over all this.
 The social strata of station life, reading from top to bottom, was bosses, jackaroos, men and blacks.
 This was a carry-over from the early days, when a rigid caste system ruled the land."

-This was most clearly evident in the segregated eating arrangements, "The boss and the jackaroos ate meals in the 'big' or 'government' house. [...]
+This was most clearly evident in the segregated eating arrangements.
+"The boss and the jackaroos ate meals in the 'big' or 'government' house. [...]
 The men – that is, the stockmen, teamsters, blacksmiths, etc. – ate their tucker in the kitchen and slept in the huts, while the Aborigines were given a hand-out from the door of the kitchen and ate it on the woodheap [firewood]."

 "And strangely enough, this division of caste had caste bells which called us to our meals – a tinkling bell for government house, a horse bell for the kitchen men, and a triangle for the blacks on the wood-heaps." ...
 "In keeping with this system, the bush towns maintained a social tradition of coffee rooms for the gentry and dining rooms for the workers."

-By 1936 Vigars said "A jackeroo may be called upon to do all manner of work on a station, such as clerical work, boundary riding, mustering sheep and cattle, fencing [repairing fences], and generally any work there may be about the place, so that he not only needs a fair education, but intelligence and adaptability".
+In the 1936 book Jackeroos: their duties and prospects in Australia, the author Francis Ernest Vigars states, "A jackeroo may be called upon to do all manner of work on a station, such as clerical work, boundary riding, mustering sheep and cattle, fencing [repairing fences], and generally any work there may be about the place, so that he not only needs a fair education, but intelligence and adaptability".
 Vigars continues, "A jackeroo is a title signifying a youth under training for the pastoral profession, and corresponding to the midshipman on a warship – an apprentice in the Mercantile Marine Service – or in a commercial house – an articled clerk in a solicitor's office, and so on."